house-of-giants/Calcifer/README.md

 ## Installation

-1. Upload the `anything-calculator` folder to the `/wp-content/plugins/` directory
+1. Upload the `calcifer` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Navigate to 'Anything Calculator' in the admin menu
+3. Navigate to 'Calcifer' in the admin menu
 4. Create your first formula
 5. Add the Calculator block to any post or page